andrew/ultimate-awesome/README.md

 - [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.
 - [awesome-kong](https://github.com/posquit0/awesome-kong) - :sunglasses: A curated list of awesome resources for Kong API Gateway.
 - [awesome-power-platform](https://github.com/Power-Maverick/awesome-power-platform) - A collection of awesome things regarding the Power Platform ecosystem.
-- [awesome-reflex](https://github.com/reflex-dev/awesome-reflex) - Python web framework for building both your frontend and backend with no JavaScript.
 - [awesome-cultural-nlp](https://github.com/simran-khanuja/awesome-cultural-nlp) - Resources for cultural NLP research.
 - [awesome-tidalcycles](https://github.com/tidalcycles/awesome-tidalcycles) - List of awesome things related to the live coding system TidalCycles and its close relatives.
 - [awesome-data-science-resources](https://github.com/tirendazacademy/awesome-data-science-resources) - Resources about data science, machine learning, deep learning, data engineering, and SQL.
 - [LearningResources](https://github.com/zhravan/LearningResources) - A centralised hub for learner around the globe from A-Z. You can find collections of manuals, blogs, hacks, one liners, courses, other free learning-resources and more  .
-- [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.